Philip C. Habib: Foreign service career

 Beginning in 1949, his foreign service career took him to Canada, New Zealand, South Korea (twice), and South Vietnam.
 He held the position of Deputy Assistant Secretary of State for East Asian and Pacific Affairs from 1967–1969 and was chief of staff for the U.S. delegation to the Paris Peace Talks from 1968 to 1971.
+In 1969, he was given the Rockefeller Public Service Award and the National Civil Service League's Career Service Award in 1970.
 Habib acquired increasingly important posts, serving as Ambassador to South Korea (1971–1974), Assistant Secretary of State for East Asian and Pacific Affairs (1974–1976), and Under Secretary of State for Political Affairs (1976–1978).
+He was also the one time president of the American Foreign Service Association.

-When South Korean opposition leader Kim Dae-jung was kidnapped in 1973 while Habib was U.S. ambassador to South Korea, Habib credits his intervention for saving Kim's life.
+When South Korean opposition leader Kim Dae-jung was kidnapped in 1973 while Habib was U.S. ambassador to South Korea, Habib credits his intervention for saving Kim's life, a sentiment shared by William H. Gleysteen.
+The CIA station chief in Korea at the time, Donald P. Gregg, remembered that Habib forcefully emphasized to the Park Chung-hee regime that keeping Kim in captivity would damage U.S.–Korean relations.
+Habib called the kidnapping "stupid governmental thuggery."
 Kim later became the first opposition leader in South Korea to become president and also won the Nobel Peace Prize in 2000 for his reconciliation efforts with North Korea.

-Habib served as Acting Secretary of State in January 1977.
+Even after returning to Washington, Habib was a powerful advocate for human rights in South Korea.
+In 1974, Habib was chastised by Secretary of State Henry Kissinger for his continued calls for the end of political repression.